ahbou/ahmed/Readme.md

 I'm Ahmed and I'm 22 years old.

-I just joined LVMH making internal web apps (yes that's a thing).
+I'm interning at LVMH making internal web apps.

 `My BBM PIN: 299833`

 ---

-Blackberry released their SDK for mobile which allows developers to make apps for blackberry.

-I just made my first Blackberry app!
+I released a restaurant app for Blackberry using their SDK.
+---

+I spent a ridiculous amount of time trying to replace my laptop, in the end I decided to buy a Macbook Pro 